l3mpire/lemverse/README.md

 - You can hit `cmd+z` to undo what you just did.
 - Or use the `eraser` tool to remove one layer (shortcut from `0` to `8`) or hit `c` to remove all layers upon selection.

 3. It's the dropdown of all your tilesets.
-You can select another one to be able to copy/paste others tiles.
+You can select another one to be able to copy/paste other tiles.
 4. Information about your current pointer on map.

 - You have the position